 Over more than 40 years, Women Employed has made history as a voice for working women.
 We’re changing public policies and workplace practices and enabling more women to achieve their aspirations for themselves and their families.

 We pressured the federal government to enforce equal opportunity laws, which opened hundreds of occupations to women and paved the way for advancement.
 We fought to outlaw sexual harassment and pregnancy discrimination.
 We’ve been part of a powerful movement for change, leading to passage of the Family and Medical Leave Act and the Lilly Ledbetter Fair Pay Act.
 We’re a leader in Illinois and nationally in expanding educational opportunities and promoting college success for women.
-Learn more about our 40 years of impact.
+Learn more about our 4 decades of impact.